Table of Contents

 - Fresh Salad – A light and refreshing side to complement the crispy empanadas.

-Top Tips for Perfecting Chamorro Empanadas
+Top Tips for Perfecting Chamorro Empanada Recipe

 - Use Fresh Ingredients – The best flavor comes from fresh chicken, onions, and high-quality masa harina.